skip to main content

 Standard sizes and positions for casement windows

-Casement windows are hung on the side or top of a frame and can open in or out.
-In some cases, they don’t open — these are called ‘dummy sash’ or fixed windows.
+Casement windows are the most popular style of window.
+These are hung on the side or top of a frame and can open in or out.
+In some cases, they don’t open, and these are called ‘dummy sashes’ or fixed windows.

 Read more in Origin’s full guide to casement windows.

-There are no industry-standard sizes for casement windows — this is because houses vary widely in design and age.
-Despite this, manufacturers of ready-made windows stock their products in a range of set sizes.
+There are no industry-standard sizes for casement windows; this is because the design and age of the property vary significantly.
+Despite this, some manufacturers offer ready-made windows in a range of set sizes.

-These won’t be an exact fit for every aperture, but they will be near enough in size so that they can be installed with some adjustments to the surrounding masonry and drywall.
+These won’t be an exact fit for every aperture, but they will be near enough in size so that they can be installed with some adjustments to the surrounding masonry and brickwork.

 Although there’s no standard size for windows, there are some basic ‘rules’ for how they’re positioned, which can help dictate the size of the windows themselves: